-Search, browse, and resume your Claude Code sessions, plus MCP server to remember past context.
+Search, browse, and resume your Claude Code and Codex CLI sessions, plus MCP server to remember past context.

-When Claude Code forgets, tell it: see what you have done.
+When your coding agent forgets, tell it: see what you have done.

 Why ccrider?

-You've got months of Claude Code sessions sitting in ~/.claude/projects/.
+You've got months of coding agent sessions sitting in ~/.claude/projects/ and ~/.codex/sessions/.
 Finding that conversation where you fixed the authentication bug?
 Good luck grepping through nested JSON files.

-ccrider solves this with a TUI browser, CLI search, and an MCP server so Claude can search your past sessions too.
+ccrider indexes Claude Code and Codex CLI sessions into a single searchable database, with a TUI browser, CLI search, and an MCP server so your agent can search past sessions too.

-# Import your sessions once ccrider sync # Launch the TUI - browse, search, resume ccrider tui # Or search from command line ccrider search "authentication bug"
+# Import sessions from Claude Code and Codex CLI ccrider sync # Launch the TUI - browse, search, resume ccrider tui # Or search from command line ccrider search "authentication bug"

 Installation: